-- From Broad Street to Old Slip, the esplanade would be widened with a new, approximately 15- to 25-foot-wide structure built out over the water, beyond the existing bulkhead.
-The new esplanade area is expected to be an independent structure on pilings; - The proposed reconstruction of Pier 15 would require new piles, as well as, presumably, minor alterations for attachments to the bulkhead; - At the east end of Pier 36, a cove would be created, entailing the removal of a portion of the pier structure to the bulkhead line; and - Pier 42 and the New Market Building pier would be reinforced.
+- From Broad Street to Old Slip, the esplanade would be developed with a new, approximately 20-foot-wide structure built out over the water, beyond the existing bulkhead.
+The new archipelago area is expected to be an independent structure on pilings; - The proposed reconstruction of Pier 15 would require new piles, as well as, presumably, minor alterations for attachments to the bulkhead; - At Pier 42, a cove and a boat launch area would be created, entailing the removal of a portion of the pier structure to the bulkhead line; - Pier 42 would be reinforced; and - The New Market Building pier would be reconstructed.

 As noted above, the original granite bulkhead remains in good condition from Broad Street to Coenties Slip.
-This area would be obscured by the new, independent structure carrying the widened esplanade; however, the bulkhead structure itself would not be altered.
+This area would be visible from the new, independent structure carrying the archipelago.
+The bulkhead structure itself would not be altered.
 In addition, the original granite bulkhead would remain visible at other locations within the project area.
 From Coenties Slip to Old Slip, the bulkhead may be in very poor condition behind the concrete wall which was built in the mid-20th century.

-The bulkhead at Pier 15 and the New Market Building Pier was constructed or rebuilt in 1892, 1894, 1905, and 1910.
+The bulkhead at Pier 15 and the New Market Building pier was constructed or rebuilt in 1892, 1894, 1905, and 1910.
 The bulkhead is already largely obscured by the pier complex in this area; therefore, no visual access would be lost by the development of the Proposed Action.
-The minor, new attachments to the bulkhead that could be required at Pier 15 and the New Market Building Pier would be constructed in a sensitive manner in order to remove as little of remaining, original granite construction that still exists.
+The minor, new attachments to the bulkhead that could be required at Pier 15 and the New Market Building pier would be constructed in a sensitive manner in order to remove as little of remaining, original granite construction that still exists.
 According to Department of Docks annual reports, the section of bulkhead including Piers 35 to 42 was constructed in 1910; however, the section of the bulkhead north of Montgomery Street (which includes Piers 36 and 42) was likely reconstructed ca. 1939 as the south end of East River Park.
 The bulkhead is currently not visible behind the piers, and therefore no visual access would be lost by the development of the Proposed Action.
-Rather, at Pier 36, the creation of a cove would allow for visual access to the bulkhead.
+Rather, at Pier 42, the creation of a cove and boat launch area would allow for visual access to the bulkhead.
 It is possible that the reinforcement of Pier 42 would not require any changes to the bulkhead in this area; however, if necessary, the new attachments would be constructed in a sensitive manner in order to remove as little as possible of the remaining, original granite construction that still exists.
-The PA is expected to include the review of any project design elements that could affect the East River bulkhead.
+The proposed final PA includes the review of any project design elements that could affect the East River bulkhead.